Testing Digitizer / Tablet Linearity

 Manual diagonal line

-This test is available only when device selected = tablet
+This test is available only when input device selected is tablet.

-You can test for linearity and accuracy by manually generating in fluent movement a diagonal line using a ruler.
+The linearity and accuracy of a pen tablet can be tested manually by generating a diagonal line with a fluent movement using a ruler.
 In this test, the orthogonal error, longitudinal error and number of missing samples are charted as well as logged in to the results window & log file.

-o Input device settings: Main tool bar > settings > select input device > settings, select the option 'make recording window real size'.
+Input device settings Main tool bar > Settings > Test/Record input device > Settings, select the option 'make recording window real size'.

-Note: If you are repeating the test, and you want to look only at the newest results, do a File > logging > clear log file.
+Note: If you are repeating the test, and you want to look only at the newest results, do File > Logging > Clear Log File.

 o Select 'Test device for linearity' > 'Manually draw a diagonal line' > GO.

-o Perform Recording: Using a ruler, draw a line from the 0,0 point of the recording window to the top right corner of the window.
-Make sure that the pen tip is kept touching straightly on the tablet without much tilt.
+Perform Recording Using a ruler, draw a line from the 0,0 point of the recording window to the top right corner of the window.
+Make sure that the pen tip is kept touching straight on the tablet without much tilt.
 Otherwise, this could lead to linearity errors introduced manually.
-Also, the movement must be made as smoothly as possible, to avoid introduction of errors.
+Also, the movement must be made as smoothly as possible, to avoid introduction of temporal errors.

 1 a.
 Orthogonal Error- Horizontal Spacing between successive samples (X coordinate)

 1 b.
-Longitudnal error- Intersample Distance (Y coordinate), which is also the vertical velocity per sample.
-Go to the chart of x Vs. y > right click > plotting method > points + line.
+Longitudinal error- Distance between samples (Y coordinate), which is also the vertical velocity per sample.
+Go to the chart of x Vs y > Right click > Plotting method > Points + Line.
 See if the samples are spaced uniformly.

 2. Number of missing samples: The number of missing samples from the tablet can be viewed with 1 sample as reference.